NextronSystems/aurora-agent-manual/usage/aurora-agent-util.rst

    aurora-agent-util.exe exclude

-Creating a diagnostics pack
+Creating a Diagnostics Pack
 ---------------------------

 The ``diagnostics`` command creates a ZIP file with several files that can be analyzed by us in case of issues.
-If you encounter an issue, the first step is usually sending us this diagnostics pack along with an issue description.
+If you encounter an issue, the first step is usually sending us this diagnostics pack along with a description of the issues.

 Examples:

 .. code::

    aurora-agent-util.exe diagnostics

+The diagnostics pack includes the status output, service startup logs (if available) and memory profiles that can be analyzed with the help of `pprof <https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/>`_.